TripleTen experts

 That’s 70% more time for the human workforce to tackle the knottier issues a bot won’t be able to handle.
 And, we know, we’ve all had a bad experience with a support bot, but that same Gartner report also found that this led to increased customer satisfaction, confounding what we might expect.

-Basically, ChatGPT automation and other AI productivity toolsThe Best AI Tools for Productivity is becoming more than just a fun toy.
+Basically, ChatGPT automation and other AI productivity toolsThe Best AI Tools for Productivity are becoming more than just a fun toy.
 They're becoming crucial for workers and businesses alike.
 The world is getting faster, more used to instant responses, and us squishy humans need to extend our capabilities.

 Knowing how to automate ChatGPT alongside other productivity tools, then, is a skill that'll turn you from a typical worker into a cutting-edge pro.

-So here are two ways to start.
+So here are two ways to get started.

 How to automate tasks with ChatGPT

 There are multiple ways to go about this, but we’d discourage you from going to the ChatGPT prompt line and typing, “Automate things for me please.
 Thank you.”
 You’re going to need to do a little more than that.
-There are more tech-heavy ways to automate ChatGPT, for example by using Python scripts, but let’s start with the applications people typically use at the beginning: Zapier and Power Automate.
+Also, there are more tech-heavy ways to automate ChatGPT, for example by using Python scripts, but let’s start with the applications people typically use at the beginning: Zapier and Power Automate.

 Using Zapier for ChatGPT automation